azuline/rose/README.md

 continue to work if you only use the virtual filesystem and ignore the metatdata tooling, and vice versa.

+Rosé's CLI is also designed to make scripting against your library easy.
+Operations such as "edit release" and "jump to artist" can be expressed as a bash one-liner and integrated into your file manager.

+See [Shell Scripting](./SHELL_SCRIPTING.md) for additional documentation on scripting with Rosé.

 # Learn More

 For additional documentation, please refer to the following files: